What is a notary, anyway?

 Not in the State of Texas.
 However, Thomas holds ministerial credentials that are not related to his notary public commission, so he is able and happy to officiate weddings.

-Why is there a flying lion holding a scroll on your front page?
+Why is there a flying lion on your home page?

 The winged lion is one of the symbols of St. Mark the Evangelist, patron saint of notaries.